Clastify logo

 Cell respiration is a metabolic process in which cells release energy from carbon compounds and transfer some of that energy to ATP.
 Autotrophs respire, and so do heterotrophs.

-Students sometimes assume plants photosynthesize instead of respiring, so this is worth making clear.
-Plants photosynthesize in light, but their cells respire day and night.
-They need ATP for active transport, synthesis of macromolecules, movement of materials inside cells, cell division and many other processes.
+This is a common trap: plants don’t photosynthesize instead of respiring.
+In light, plants photosynthesize, but their cells still respire all the time, day and night.
+They need ATP for active transport, synthesis of macromolecules, moving materials inside cells, cell division and many other processes.

 An ATP molecule is a nucleotide-derived energy carrier that supplies energy to cellular processes when it is hydrolysed.
 Biological work depends on this energy transfer: chemical energy in respiratory substrates becomes a short-term cellular currency, then powers active transport, biosynthesis, movement and temperature regulation in some animals.